Check Out the Best Hotels In Denver

 2. The Curtis

 This hotel bills itself as “an experience,” and we tend to agree.
-Step inside their doors, and you’ll find cartoons playing in the retro-chic lobby, an impressive art collection with works by local and nationally renowned artists, and a 5 & Dime filled with treats from the past.
+Step inside their doors, and you’ll find cartoons playing in the retro-chic lobby, an impressive art collection with works by local and nationally renowned artists and a Five & Dime filled with treats from the past.

 You’ll also find a slew of old-school board games like Candyland that you can play with your friends.
 The guest rooms reflect that eclectic, artsy, fun aesthetic; each features a theme and matching art from a Denver-based artist.